 A big feature for Raonic on serve is the easy motion he seems to have.
 It is hard to believe that he is generating the power of a 150mph plus serve from his action.
 He is also nerveless in the big moments on serve and consistently is one of the fastest on serve.

 Raonic hit his fastest career serve in front of an expectant and excited home crowd at the Rogers Cup in 2012.
-At 249.9 km/h, it launched him into the Top 5 of all-time and cemented what fans thought of what was one of the best serves around.
+At 249.9 km/h, it launched him into the Top 5 of all-time.
+It also cemented what fans thought of what was one of the best serves around.

 The Canadian’s serve is the biggest reason why many see him as a future Grand Slam champion.
 Whilst there are still areas of his game that need to be brought up to a similar level, his serve has already enabled him to enjoy some huge success on tour.